 How Does ICT Contribute to the Teaching and Learning Processes?

-Information and Communication Technology (ICT) helps students to be up to date on the learning process and enhances teachers' ability to directly develop positive teacher-student relationships through chalk sessions, e-mail, e-learning and web-based learning including intranet, extranet, Internet, CD-ROM, etc.
+ICT helps students to be up to date on the learning process and enhances teachers' ability to directly develop positive teacher-student relationships through chalk sessions, e-mail, e-learning and web-based learning including intranet, extranet, Internet, CD-ROM, etc. Let us understand the role of Information and Communication Technology in education.

 Role of Information and Communication Technology in education

-Role of Information and Communication Technology (ICT) in the Process of Teaching and Learning
+The Role of Information and Communication Technology (ICT) in Education

 Use of ICT in Teaching and Learning